quat1024/space-game-xd/README.md

 Welcome to my funny ludum dare 48 game!!

-* LLD required to build on windows (install llvm, make sure `lld-link.exe` is on path somewhere)
+* LLD and the MSVC toolchain required to build on windows (install llvm, make sure `lld-link.exe` is on path somewhere)
 	* I think
-	* Maybe it doesnt even use lld
+	* Maybe it doesnt even use lld?
 	* If this is a problem edit `./cargo/config.toml` but don't expect good link times
 * Sorry in advance about the hard tabs